 Rides should also be publicised as widely as possible.
-They can be listed in our Cycling Events Guide by registering them through the publicty pages on our website using the Group Tool.
+They can be listed in our Cycling Events Guide by registering them through the publicty pages on our website using the groups' tool.
 Some groups also display the rides calendar on their separate websites and/or print a 'runs' list as part of a magazine or similar.
-Note that events open to members of the public and attracting more than 200 riders MUST be registered with us using the Events Registration form.
-If under 200, they must still be registered with us but this can be done via the group's publicity page.
+Note that events open to members of the public and attracting more than 200 riders MUST be registered with us.